JPaonaskar/Background-Oriented-Schlieren/README.md

 ## Bugs

 1. Noise give very large displacements.
 Values are removed in vector_tools.py -> displacements() but results are still not ideal
+2. Write function is clucky and needs to be streamlined

 ## Target Style
 https://google.github.io/styleguide/pyguide.html